 Childhood trauma

-The effects of betrayal can show up shortly after the trauma and persist into adulthood.
+The effects of betrayal can appear shortly after the trauma and persist into adulthood.

 Key signs include:

-Children who experience betrayal may also end up dissociating, or detaching from reality to avoid memories of the abuse.
+Children who experience betrayal may also dissociate or detach from reality to avoid memories of the abuse.

 Infidelity trauma